 In the sphere of tourism, culture and arts, pre-Covid Galway had two point one million tourist visits per annum.
-While there was a fall in numbers during Covid, this has now returned to pre-Covid levels with hotels at their highest occupancy rates for this year.
-It is expected that tourism figures will soon reach two and a half million visitors per annum though some of this number may be students, due to a shortage of accommodation.
+While there was a fall in numbers during Covid, this has now returned to pre-Covid levels with hotels approaching their highest occupancy rates for this year.
+It is expected that tourism numbers will soon reach 2.5 million visitors per annum.
+Due to a shortage of student accommodation, some tourist accommodation is being occupied by students.
 The overall presentation of the city forms an extremely important part of its tourism plan.